leap71/leap71.github.io/coding-for-engineers/2-fundamentals.md

 Now, in the past, instructions and data were seen as separate things.

 Instructions were performed on data, but the instruction had no clue about where the data was coming from, and whether it actually made sense to perform the instruction on it.
-As long as the type of data was correct, say, a number, the instructions were be performed.
+As long as the type of data was correct, say, a number, the instructions were performed.
 If you sent nonsense in, nonsense came out.
 This kind of programming is called *procedural programming* — and, unfortunately, it is still prevalent today.
 It's what you get when you copy and paste stuff linearly together, to hack together a "script" that performs a certain function.
 This spaghetti code, which is very common today, is not good software architecture.

 In our real, physical world, we don't deal with abstract data and run mindless operations on it.
 In our real world, we deal with objects.
 These objects have properties, and they have ways we can interact with them.

 Imagine you have a car.
 It has certain properties.
 Some are static and never change, like the type of fuel it uses.
 Some vary, such as the speed or mileage driven.
 You have ways to interact with your car: you can press the accelerator, you can turn on the light.
 It would be downright silly, if we had an abstract instruction called `TurnOnLight` and we had to pass it a variable of the type `ElectricCurrent`, hoping nobody had mixed up the cables that lead to the light bulb.

 Turning on the light, is something that makes only sense for that particular object (a car — it makes no sense for an elephant!).
-It only makese sense for that one instance, and it may be implemented differently in different types of cars — there is no universal way to do it, using universal instructions.
+It only applies to that one instance, and it may be implemented differently in different types of cars — there is no universal way to do it, using universal instructions.
 The functionality, just like the properties, belong to the car I am driving right now, they are implemented for this particular make (or class) of car, and they may be different between various manufacturers (but the interface exposed to me as a driver, say, the brake pedal, is the same).

 This insight led to a veritable revolution in computer programming in the late 80s and 90s, it led to the *object oriented programming* paradigm.

 In object-oriented programming there are certain classes of objects, and you interact with them, by changing their properties, and invoking their methods.
-A user of an instance of a class, you may invoke functions and check properties without needing to know exactly how they are implemented internally (just like I don't have to understand the electrical wiring of my car in order to switch on the lights).
+As a user of an instance of a class, you may invoke functions and check properties without needing to know exactly how they are implemented internally (just like I don't have to understand the electrical wiring of my car in order to switch on the lights).
 Everything is bundled together and the creator of the class of objects is responsible for making sure, that all functionality actually makes sense, and the state of the object is always valid.

 In C# everything is an object (or at least a structure, we'll get to that in later chapters).